MasciadriAndrea/github-actions-demo/README.md

 # Multi-Cloud Continuous Integration sample project

 This is a repo for building out Github Actions and Tricks.
-I test multiple clouds and multiple versions of Python.
+This is what i did:
+* I practiced setting up this project over two Cloud environment: AWS Cloud9 and Google Cloud Shell.
+* performed the following operations: install, lint and test via GitHub Actions
+* changed the project over more Cloud Environments

 [Demo Video of this repo](https://www.youtube.com/watch?v=4gbUYOgALik)